Sobemovirus

-Sobemovirus is a genus of viruses.
+Sobemovirus is a genus of non-enveloped, positive-strand RNA viruses which infect plants.
 Plants serve as natural hosts.
-There are 20 species in this genus.
+There are 26 species in this genus.
 Diseases associated with this genus include: mosaics and mottles.

 Structure

 Viruses in Sobemovirus are non-enveloped, with icosahedral geometries, and T=3 symmetry.
 The diameter is around 30 nm.

 Genome

-The genome is a single piece of linear, positive-sense, single-stranded RNA, 4,100–5,700 nucleotides in length.
+The genome is a single piece of linear, positive-sense, single-stranded RNA, 4,000–4,500 nucleotides in length.
 The genome encodes five open reading frames: ORF1, ORFs 2a and 2b, ORF3 and ORFx.

 ORF1 encodes P1 which plays a role in suppression of silencing and virus movement.

 ORFs 2a and 2b encode the replicational polyproteins P2a and P2ab.
 Translation of ORF2a from the genomic RNA is dependent on a leaky scanning mechanism.